NAVELBINE® Injection 10 mg/mL, 40 mg/4 mL, 50 mg/5 mL

 How much is given

-Your doctor will decide what dose you will receive.
+what dose you will receive.
 This depends on your body surface area, your condition and factors such as your liver function and whether you are receiving any other chemotherapy medicines.

 Your doctor may adjust your dose during treatment.